want to work on your relationship this year? Enquire via the form for couples therapy

 Individual adults: Free 20 minute initial session via Zoom (or £25 in person).

-Individual therapy: £65.00 for 50 minute sessions (adults 18 years +)
+£65.00 for 50 minute sessions (adults 18 years +) thereafter.

-Limited concessionary sessions may be available e.g. for student counsellors/therapists, or those on low-income.
+Limited concessionary individual sessions may be available e.g. for student counsellors/therapists, or those on low-income.
 Please enquire on initial contact.

 Sessions are 50 minutes.
 I work in person from my home practice in Great Bookham, and online via Zoom.
 Sessions are usually at the same time and on the same day, although I will be as flexible as possible, if and when needed.
 We will work together for as long as you are benefitting from the sessions and we will review progress and any goals we set on a regular basis.

-Whether you are seeking support to improve aspects of your relationship, or you are needing help to navigate a rupture or separation, therapy can help you.
+Whether you are seeking support to improve aspects of your relationship, or you are needing help to navigate a rupture or separation, therapy can help.
 We can explore patterns of behaviour, communication styles, attachment difficulties and intimacy issues.
-Having someone witness your relationship, objectively and without judgment, can help you to see blind spots and recognise repeated patterns and offer insight and support in how to effect change.
-Communication difficulties or differences can often be a factor in conflict.
+Having someone witness your relationship, objectively and without judgment, can help you see blind spots and recognise repeated patterns, whilst offering insight and support in how to make change.
+Communication difficulties or differences can often be a factor, especially in conflict.
 And sometimes we can lose sight of what connects us, focussing instead on division and resentment.
-Whatever your goals are, I am here to listen and support.
+Couples therapy isn't always about repair.
+Sometimes it is about ending - with kindness.

 (I'm a couples therapist but I don't specialise in psychosexual therapy).